Deborah Gray

-Deborah Gray is an Australian former high fashion model and actress who is now an international non-fiction author and singer/songwriter.
+Deborah Gray (born 1958) is an Australian international best selling fictional author, primarily known for publishing magic and spell books and is also a singer-songwriter, who was a former high fashion magazine and catwalk model, actress and documentary director and producer.

 Early life

-Gray was born in Canberra, Australia.
-As a teenager while still at school, she was scouted by a leading Sydney agent for a modelling contract and after moving to Sydney, she became a successful model for fashion magazines including covers for Cleo and Dolly magazine and starred in national TV commercials including National Quintrix, Sunwhite Rice, Holden and Coca Cola.
+Gray was born in Canberra, Australia in 1958. as a teenager while still at school, she was scouted by a leading Sydney agent for a modelling contract and after moving to Sydney, she became a successful model for fashion magazines of the day including covers for the now defunct Cleo and Dolly magazine and also featured in national TV commercials including for National Quintrix, Sunwhite Rice, Holden and Coca Cola.

-Fashion modelling

-Gray appeared on catwalks, top fashion magazine covers and pictorials including Dolly Magazine, Cleo Magazine, New Idea, Bride to Be, TV Week.
+Gray appeared on catwalks, top fashion magazine covers and pictorials amongst them New Idea, Bride to Be and TV Week.

 Acting

-In 1977 Gray branched out into acting on the TV series Number 96 as Miss Hemingway.
+Gray branched out into acting when she featured on later episodes of the TV series Number 96 in 1977 as Miss Hemingway.
 She continued her acting career as a popular television and film actress.

-She played a guest role in soap opera The Young Doctors, acted in the police drama series Bellamy (1981), and was a regular co-host in an Australian Candid Camera style television series titled Catch Us If You Can.
+She played in several guest role's in soap opera The Young Doctors, acted in the police drama series Bellamy (1981), and was a regular co-host in an Australian Candid Camera style television series titled Catch Us If You Can.

 Gray started an all-girl cabaret act named Deborah Gray and the Flames (one of the flames was future Perfect Match hostess Debbie Newsome).
 Gray went on to appear on the cover of Australian Playboy and was showcased in its best-selling actor profile and pictorial, and acted in two 1981 feature films, the SAFC funded comedy Pacific Banana, and The Best of Friends.
 Gray co-wrote and sang the title song from Pacific Banana with fellow co-star Luan Peters.

-Music writing, singing, touring, and recording
+Music career (singing, writing, touring, recording and producing)

 Gray's first record deal was with Laser Records, an Australian label.
 "Love Song of O" peaked at number 89 in Australia in January 1978.

 In 1982, Gray left Australia to pursue music full time after being offered a record deal and a European tour in the pop duo “Trouble” with Coconut Records, a label of German record company Hansa.
 She had a European top 40 hit “No Time to Lose”, released the same year.
 Trouble’s next singles were “Ich Bin Trouble” and “Cosmetic”.

 Gray recorded and toured with her bandmate Luan Peters in Europe throughout 1982 to 1983.
 She then returned to Australia in 1983 looking to build on the interest in her own solo material (by CBS/Sony New York) and by imagining a sophisticated visual and electronic duo alternative.